triamcinolone - neomycin - nystatin - gramicidin compound

 How should I use this medication?

-Cream: Rub into affected areas 2 to 3 times daily.
+Cream: Rub a small amount of cream into the affected areas 2 to 3 times daily.

 Store this medication at room temperature, protect it from light, and keep it out of the reach of children.